ncvss/qmad_history/README.md

 The member function `all_calls` outputs all member functions of the instance that compute the application of the Dirac operator and are available with the current settings.

+The script ``test/test_correct.py`` tests the correctness of all implementations of the Wilson and Wilson clover Dirac operator against qcd_ml.

 ## Naming convention

 The function names are composed of the following parts: